School Safety and Security Assessment Services

 School leaders face increasing demands to strengthen safety, reduce liability, and demonstrate to their communities that comprehensive, balanced safety planning is in place.

-Our School Safety, Security & Emergency Preparedness Assessments provide a clear, independent, and actionable evaluation of your district’s strengths, vulnerabilities, policies, and practices.
+Our School Safety, Security and Emergency Preparedness Assessments provide a clear, independent, and actionable evaluation of your district’s strengths, vulnerabilities, policies, and practices.

 These are not generic checklists.